 From running after our kids to running to our next meeting, our bodies are strong enough to take on anything life throws at us.
 Staying healthy isn’t just so we can do it all – it’s so we can enjoy it all.
 Whether you need an annual visit, want to get started on birth control or have questions about family planning, we’re here with the expert care you deserve.

-HealthPartners and Park Nicollet has the largest team of board-certified OB-GYNs in the Twin Cities and western Wisconsin.
+HealthPartners and Park Nicollet has the largest team of board-certified OB-GYNs in Minnesota and western Wisconsin.
 You’ll find doctors from diverse backgrounds and with a wide range of practice styles at more than 20 locations.
 That way, it’s easy to find an OB-GYN who is right for you and close to home.
 We can help you with preventive exams, screenings, immunizations, illnesses and more.

 From birth control, to family planning, to heavy periods and menopause – our OB-GYNs are here to answer your questions and help you stay healthy.
 Some of the more common things we can help you with include:

 Our OB-GYNs offer support for your growing family, from before the first pregnancy test to delivery and on into motherhood.
 We offer prenatal care at over 20 locations and have state-of-the-art birth centers at Regions Hospital and Methodist Hospital.
 Working closely with midwives and doulas, we support a variety of birthing options, including vaginal birth after cesarean (VBAC).

 We offer a full range of birth control options – from birth control pills to IUDs – including permanent contraception, emergency contraception and pre-conception counseling.